 Amazon reviewers say this scale gives the pricey, clinical scale a run for its money on accuracy, which makes the comparatively low $24.99 investment completely worth it.

 The Arboleaf Fat Scale is easy to use, and arguably your best weight loss companion for tracking your body composition.
 This option tracks 10 key body composition metrics, including body weight, body fat percentage, body water percentage, body type, visceral fat, muscle mass, bone mass, BMI, BMR, and metabolic age on your phone.
 The clear trends graph allows you to keep track of your progress easily.
 It measures your progress and weight loss from start to finish to keep you motivated.

 The Arboleaf Fat Scale also comes with a free app.
 It logs and tracks your progress each time you step onto the scale.
 The ARBOLEAF app also connects to Apple Health, Google Fit, and the Fitbit App so you can track and manage your health metrics anytime, anywhere.
 The app supports Android and iOS, and includes the unlimited user option.
 The multi-user friendly scale can identify every user and match the scale’s digital weight and body fat data to the corresponding user profile.

 There are lots of ways to measure weight loss along your fitness journey.
+There are also other scales to choose from, such as the FitTrack Dara Scale.
 The data collected from these scales can dramatically increase your awareness when it comes to your body composition.
 Therefore, you may achieve weight loss success at a much faster rate.
 The accuracy may not be at 100%, but these tools will still give you the best idea of where you stand—without breaking the bank to get your body fat percentage measured the old-fashioned way.